dsyme/guido-learns-fsharp/README.md

 Then open `http://localhost:8080` in your browser.

 The build project in root directory contains a couple of different build targets.
 You can specify them after `--` (target name is case-insensitive).

+Then search for "Tasks" in the code to start completing the Dojo.

 To run concurrently server and client tests in watch mode (you can run this command in parallel to the previous one in new terminal):